gmarmstrong/python-datamuse/README.md

 # python-datamuse
 Basic Python (2) wrapper and scripts for the Datamuse API.
+I'm not associated with Datamuse or OneLook, but I thought the API looked interesting and spun this up to make querying it a bit easier.

 Docs at http://datamuse.com/api/